deanjgoldman/k-means-visualization/README.md

 # k-means-visualization

-A tool for visualizing the basic functionality of K-Means clustering!
+A tool for visualizing and coding (R) functionality of K-Means clustering!

 https://deangoldman.shinyapps.io/KMeans/